Qazalin/eth-tweet/README.md

     ensColName: string
 )
 ```

-you don’t need to worry about `async` if you don’t know the word though:)

-The most important part is what each of the parameters are:

 -   `provider`: The ethers.js provider we made in our first checkmark!
 -   `csv`: The csv **relative** path to your csv file you exported in [the first step](https://www.notion.so/Twitter-Analysis-b6d0591ef02c4b0d9d3755ae5d83437f)